 Problem Statement 1 (Prioritized): There are still several areas below a 50% Approaches Grade Level Pass Rate in our EB populations.
 Also in our white population we failed to meet our Target for the meets category in both Reading and Math.
-Due to COVID 19 this is an ongoing concern that will be measured in the 2023 school year.
-Root Cause: Our EB population accounts for approximately 27 percent of our population and our teachers are still not proficient in sheltered instruction strategies and many of the teachers have only had partial training in sheltered instruction
+This is an ongoing concern that will be measured in the 2024 school year.
+Root Cause: Our EB population accounts for approximately 30% of our population and our teachers are still not proficient in sheltered instruction strategies and many of the teachers have only had partial training in sheltered instruction.

-Problem Statement 2 (Prioritized): There are still several areas below a 50% Approaches Grade Level Pass Rate in our Special Education populations.
-Due to COVID 19 this is an ongoing concern that will be measured in the 2023 school year.
-Root Cause: These students are usually two to grade levels behind academically.
-We are hoping to move more candidates out into inclusion classes instead of resource where appropriate.
+Problem Statement 2 (Prioritized): There are still several areas below a 50% Approaches Grade Level Pass Rate in our Identified populations.
+This is an ongoing concern that will be measured in the 2024 school year.
+Root Cause: Due to a lack of cohesive vision of data driven instruction, students did not receive the best opportunities afforded them.